22) Dikembe Mutombo (2001, 2003)

 10) Tracy McGrady (2013)

-If he had attended Kentucky as originally planned, McGrady would have been a freshman on the ’97-’98 NCAA title team.
-He opted to enter the 1997 NBA Draft straight out of high school instead and in his rookie season the Raptors lost 66 games.
+If he attended Kentucky as originally planned, McGrady would have been a freshman on the 1998 NCAA title team.
+He opted to enter the 1997 NBA Draft instead and in his rookie year, the Raptors lost 66 games.
 Things improved from there but in his first 15 seasons, not only did McGrady never play in an NBA Finals, he never even advanced to the second round of the playoffs.
-First round losses happened with the Raptors in 2000, then the Magic in 2001, 2002, and 2003, followed by disappointments with the Rockets in 2005, 2007, and 2008.
-When Houston finally broke through to the Conference Semifinals in 2009, it was without McGrady, who was sidelined after knee surgery.
-The former two-time scoring champion was never the same after that injury and seemed destined to join our list of greatest players without a Finals appearance during late career stints with non-contenders the Hawks, Knicks, and Pistons.
-But he finally got his chance in ’12-’13, signing late in the season with the Spurs and logging some garbage time minutes in the Finals as they lost a heartbreaking seven games series to Miami.
+Technically, he did so in 2009 with the Rockets but McGrady was sidelined that postseason after knee surgery.
+The two-time scoring champ was never the same after that injury and finished his career as a journeyman.
+He was a surprise addition to the 2013 Spurs playoff roster and would have retired a champion if not for Ray Allen’s miraculous basket that swung the NBA Finals that year.

 9) James Harden (2012)